61*: Filming locations

 Most of the baseball action scenes, including those set at Yankee Stadium, were actually filmed at Tiger Stadium in Detroit, Michigan.
 A combination of strategic photographing and post-production effects were used to enhance the illusion of the "classic" layout of Yankee Stadium.
 Tiger Stadium was credited as "playing" Yankee Stadium in the closing credits.
 Tiger Stadium also "played itself" as the home of the Tigers when the Yankees played them in Detroit.

 The shots depicting Fenway Park and Baltimore's Memorial Stadium were shot at the Los Angeles Memorial Coliseum.

 Critical reception

-Review aggregator Rotten Tomatoes reports that 86% out of 28 professional critics gave the film a positive review, with an average rating of 6.8/10.

-Film critic Richard Roeper named 61* one of his top five all-time favorite baseball movies.
-In 2002, actor Barry Pepper was a Golden Globe nominee for Best Performance by an Actor in a Miniseries or a Motion Picture Made for Television.